Skip to main content

 Comprehensive AI regulation framework from the European Union categorizing AI systems by risk level.

-Why it matters: First major AI-specific regulation - sets precedent for global standards.
+Why it matters: First major AI-specific regulation, sets precedent for global standards.

 Explainability